Diabetes: Facts for the Beginner Diabetic: You Can Live Well While Managing your Health.

 You don’t normally see much about it, but even for the disabled diabetic, there are exercises and even specialized exercise machines that they use to increase their heart rate to some extent and improve their overall health.

 The American Diabetic Association (ADA) recommends that a Diabetic eat three meals of 45-60 grams of Carbs each along with two small snacks in between, every day.

-The fact is that after eating a meal a persons blood sugar level will climb and it will typically take the body about two hours to digest the meal and for the persons blood sugar level to drop back to normal.
+The fact is, after eating a meal a person's blood sugar level will climb and it will typically take the body about two hours to digest the meal and for the body's blood sugar level to drop back to normal.

 By eating a small snack in between the meals, the blood sugar level will climb again, and not drop as far over the next two hours, at which time you would eat your next meal.